rverton/pgjobs/README.md

 	}
 }

-// the task which should be performed func (e EmailUser) Perform(attempt int32) error {
+// the action which should be executed func (e EmailUser) Perform(attempt int32) error {
 	log.Printf("emailing %v, attempt=%v", e.Email, attempt)
 	return nil
 }

-// boilerplate code, you do not need to modify anything here func (e EmailUser) Load(data string) (pgjobs.Job, error) {
+// this is boilerplate code and does not need to be modified func (e EmailUser) Load(data string) (pgjobs.Job, error) {
 	var n EmailUser
 	err := json.Unmarshal([]byte(data), &n)